isomerpages/moe-rafflesgirlssch/_holistic-education/MOE Sexuality Education in Schools.md

 Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.

-**Click here to view the lessons from the eTeens Programme that will be taught in 2023.
+**Click [HERE](/files/e-teens%20implementation%20at%20rgs.pdf) to view the lessons from the eTeens Programme that will be taught in 2023.

 ## Information for Parents